SmartlyDressedGames/Unturned-Docs/servers/server-hosting-rules.rst

 Server Hosting Rules
 ====================

+Server hosts are able to customize their server in order to offer a tailored gameplay experience to their players.
+This often includes adding new features, disabling vanilla content, or using custom rulesets.
+However, all servers must adhere to the rules outlined below.

 Servers that violate these rules may be temporarily or permanently banned.
 To report a server for rule violations, or appeal a moderation decision applied to your server, you may file a ticket with SDG Support:

 * `Report a server for breaking rules <https://support.smartlydressedgames.com/hc/en-us/requests/new?ticket_form_id=12189991924500>`_